JetBrains/gradle-grammar-kit-plugin/README.md

     // optional, task-specific root for the generated files.
 Default: none targetRoot = 'gen'

-    // path to a parser file, relative to the local targetRoot or global grammarKitTargetRoot pathToParser = '/com/perl5/lang/perl/parser/PerlParserGenerated.java'
+    // path to a parser file, relative to the targetRoot
+    pathToParser = '/com/perl5/lang/perl/parser/PerlParserGenerated.java'

     // path to a directory with generated psi files, relative to the targetRoot pathToPsiRoot = '/com/perl5/lang/perl/psi'

+    // if set, plugin will remove a parser output file and psi output directory before generating new ones.
+Default: false purgeOldFiles = true
 }
 ```